Big Sur Village

 Sharing a parking lot, and taking advantage of similar views, the neighboring Café Kevah (831/667-2345) serves brunch all day, plus good teas and coffees and microbrews on a rooftop deck.
 You’ll find a gift shop downstairs selling top-quality arts and crafts and knitwear by Kaffe Fassett, whose family owns the place.

-Three miles south of Julia Pfeiffer Burns State Park, the New Age Esalen Institute (888/837-2536) takes its name from the Esselen Native Americans who were wiped out by European colonizers.
-Founded in the early 1960s by free-thinking Stanford University graduates inspired by countercultural pioneers like Gregory Bateson and Alan Watts, and set on a breathtaking cliff-top site overlooking a 180-degree coastal panorama, Esalen offers a variety of religious, philosophical, and psychological workshops, but most visitors are drawn to its incredible set of natural hot springs (open to the public 1am-3am, $30 per person, reservations required), right above the ocean.
+The New Age Esalen Institute (888/837-2536), three miles south of Julia Pfeiffer Burns State Park, takes its name from the Esselen Native Americans who were wiped out by European colonizers.
+Founded in the early 1960s by free-thinking Stanford University graduates inspired by countercultural pioneers like Gregory Bateson and Alan Watts, and set on a breathtaking cliff-top site overlooking a 180-degree coastal panorama, Esalen offers a variety of religious, philosophical, and psychological workshops, but most visitors are drawn to its incredible set of natural hot springs (open to the public 1am-3am, $35 per person, reservations required), right above the ocean.
 Call for information on overnight “personal retreats,” or to make reservations for massages or the hot tubs.

 High on a hill just south of Lucia, marked by a slender black cross, the Benedictine New Camaldoli Hermitage (831/667-2456, $135 and up) is open to interested outsiders as a silent retreat.
 Rates include private rooms and veggie meals.
 The mix of contemplative solitude and natural beauty is hard to beat.